camptocamp/github_pki/README.md

 ### GITHUB_TOKEN

-The Github token to use to connect to the Github API.
+The GitHub token used to connect to the GitHub API.
 It must allow two actions:

 - read:org
 - read:public_key